SharePoint/sp-dev-docs/docs/general-development/get-started-with-workflows-in-sharepoint.md

-SharePoint 2013 marks the introduction of Workflow Manager Client 1.0 as the powerful new foundation for Visual Studio workflows.
+SharePoint marks the introduction of Workflow Manager Client 1.0 as the powerful new foundation for Visual Studio workflows.
 Build on Windows Workflow Foundation 4, Workflow Manager Client 1.0 provides advantages over previous versions that reflect the commitment of SharePoint to the model for SharePoint Add-ins and cloud-based computing.
-For details of these changes, see  [What's new in workflows for SharePoint 2013](what-s-new-in-workflows-for-sharepoint.md) and [SharePoint 2013 workflow fundamentals](sharepoint-workflow-fundamentals.md).
+For details of these changes, see  [What's new in workflows for SharePoint](what-s-new-in-workflows-for-sharepoint.md) and [SharePoint workflow fundamentals](sharepoint-workflow-fundamentals.md).